UMBR4L/UMBR4L/notes.md

 ### Project Overview

 - you are approached by an entrepeneur to build out a functioning and responsive prototype for a new video streaming platform called "BrainFlix"
-- the creative directory provides you with a package and mockup of how they envision the final product
+- the creative director provides you with a package and mockup of how they envision the final product
 - there is a separate team working on a backend API that will need to be integrated with the front end, but for now just put together the static components
 - when submitting, ensure you merge your develop branch with your main branch and submit the link to your GitHub repository